-- Bus and tram stops on islands in the middle of a street are the responsibility of Helsinki City Transport HKL.
+Bus and tram stops on islands in the middle of a street are the responsibility of Metropolitan Area Transport Ltd.

 Street maintenance tasks have been taken over by the City.
 However, driveways and other passageways to property are always maintained by the property owner or holder.
-See the map of area boundaries (in Finnish).
 The costs for tasks that used to belong to properties are covered with maintenance fees charged by the City.

 The City maintains street and sidewalk pavements and traffic signs in good condition.
 However, properties must report any damage in their street sections to the Urban Environment Division's customer service.
 The City also paints the signs on pavements.